AlexMercedCoder/tutorialblog/content/blog/2025/2025-04-basics-of-making-mcp-server.md

 - **[Iceberg Lakehouse Engineering Video Playlist](https://youtube.com/playlist?list=PLsLAVBjQJO0p0Yq1fLkoHvt2lEJj5pcYe&si=WTSnqjXZv6Glkc3y)**
 - **[Ultimate Apache Iceberg Resource Guide](https://medium.com/data-engineering-with-dremio/ultimate-directory-of-apache-iceberg-resources-e3e02efac62e)**

-If you’ve ever wished you could ask an AI model like Claude to interact with your local files or run custom code—good news: **you can.** That’s exactly what the **Model Context Protocol (MCP)** makes possible.
+If you’ve ever wished you could ask an AI model like Claude to interact with your local files or run custom code - good news: **you can.** That’s exactly what the **Model Context Protocol (MCP)** makes possible.

 In this tutorial, we’ll walk you through building a beginner-friendly **MCP server** that acts as a simple template for future projects.
-You don’t need to be an expert in AI or server development—we’ll explain each part as we go.
+You don’t need to be an expert in AI or server development - we’ll explain each part as we go.

 Here’s what we’ll build: